rwxrob/homelab/log.md

 # Log of Work to Setup Homelab

+## Tuesday, September 22, 2022, 7:56:53PM EDT

+* Spent a lot of time calculating energy budget and wattages.

+* Bought a Protectli Vault after getting freaked out by the Netgear Nighthawk firmware update.
+Downloaded and installed pfSense.
+Then a friend talked.

+* Experienced strange freezes with `cpu_loop`

+* Made mistake of buying 20A PDU with plugs that don't match sockets.

+* Lots of discussion about best stages for beginner development

+Related:

+* Protectli Vault FW4B - https://a.co/d/6OU2p3M

 ## Tuesday, September 13, 2022, 4:53:48AM EDT

 * Decided to use SSH as primary distributed configuration and RPC